-The "Auto Method" control is used to choose which auto cuts algorithm used: "minmax" (minimum maximum values), "histogram" (based on an image histogram), "stddev" (based on the standard deviation of pixel values), or "zscale" (based on the ZSCALE algorithm popularized by IRAF).
+Pressing "Auto Levels" will calculate the levels according to an algorithm.
+The "Auto Method" control is used to choose which auto cuts algorithm used: "minmax" (minimum maximum values), "median" (based on median filtering), "histogram" (based on an image histogram), "stddev" (based on the standard deviation of pixel values), or "zscale" (based on the ZSCALE algorithm popularized by IRAF).
 As the algorithm is changed, the boxes under it may also change to allow changes to parameters particular to each algorithm.